Reveal | The Bitter Work Behind Sugar

 Reveal’s investigations will inspire, infuriate and inform you.
 Host Al Letson and an award-winning team of reporters deliver gripping stories about caregivers, advocates for the unhoused, immigrant families, warehouse workers and formerly incarcerated people, fighting to hold the powerful accountable.
 The New Yorker described Reveal as “a knockout … a pleasure to listen to, even as we seethe.”
 A winner of multiple Peabody, duPont, Emmy and Murrow awards, Reveal is produced by the nation’s first investigative journalism nonprofit, The Center for Investigative Reporting, and PRX.
 From unearthing exploitative working conditions to exposing the nation’s racial disparities, there’s always more to the story.
 Learn more at revealnews.org/learn.

-Sugar is a big part of Americans’ daily diet.
-But who harvests some of that sweet cane?
+Sugar is a big part of Americans’ daily diet, but we rarely ask where that sweet cane comes from.

-In the 1990s, Tolan reported on human trafficking and child labor in the Dominican sugar industry.
-Conditions improved following pressure on the government from local activists, human rights groups, and the U.S. Labor Department.
-But major problems persist.
-And cane cutters say they must go into deep debt just to survive, leaving them trapped.
+In November, the United States announced that it will block all imports of raw sugar from one of those sources: the cane fields owned by the Central Romana Corp. in the Dominican Republic.
+U.S. Customs and Border Protection cited labor abuses in its decision.
+Sugar from Central Romana feeds into the supply chains of major U.S. brands, including Domino and Hershey.

-After Reveal’s story aired in fall 2021, Congress took action.
+After Reveal’s story first aired in fall 2021, Congress took action.
 Fifteen members of the House Ways and Means Committee called on federal agencies to formulate a plan to address what they called the “slave-like conditions” in the Dominican cane fields.
-Central Romana also took action: It bulldozed one of the bateyes our reporters visited.
-The company contends it was part of an improvement program, but residents say that with very little warning, they were told to pack up their lives.
-They were loaded onto trucks and moved to other bateyes, as their settlement was wiped off the map.
+Central Romana also took action: It bulldozed one of the worker camps our reporters visited, claiming it was part of an improvement program.
+Residents say that with very little warning, they were told to pack up their lives.
+Central Romana denies the U.S. government’s recent findings that its cane cutters are working under forced labor conditions.

 This is an update of an episode that originally aired in September 2021.